anuszek/monolingo/README_SETUP.md

 - **Node.js** (v18 or higher) - for frontend
 - **Python** (3.8 or higher) - for backend
 - **OpenAI API Key** - get one from https://platform.openai.com/
+- **Tesseract OCR** (for image OCR features) - install from https://github.com/tesseract-ocr/tesseract and make sure the tesseract executable is on your PATH

 ## Setup Instructions